tatethurston/TwirpScript/README.md

 ### Hooks

 TwirpScript clients and servers can be instrumented by listening to events at key moments during the request / response life cycle.
+These hooks are ideal placements for insrumentation such as metrics reporting and logging.
+Event handlers for both clients and servers are passed a `context` object as the first argument.
+As a best practice, this `context` object should be treated as readonly / immutable.

+While hooks and [middleware ](https://github.com/tatethurston/TwirpScript/blob/main/README.md#middleware--interceptors) can be used to accomplish similar goals, as a best practice use _hooks_ for instrumentation and _middleware_ for mutation.

 #### Client

+Every client event handler is invoked with a [context](https://github.com/tatethurston/TwirpScript#client-middleware-context-object) object, which has the same shape as the middle context object.

 ##### Events